-Swann to present family farm tax petition to Parliament on behalf of Northern Ireland farmers
+Swann to present Family Farm Tax petition to Parliament on behalf of Northern Ireland farmers

 and on Freeview 262 or Freely 565

-The petition demands that the government “should uphold the Agricultural Property Relief and Business Property Relief on inheritance tax on farms; notes the petition by the Ulster Farmers’ Union on this topic with over 15,000 signatures; and further notes the disparity between the DEFRA and DAERA statistics on the number of Northern Ireland farms impacted by this change.
+“that the government should uphold the Agricultural Property Relief and Business Property Relief on inheritance tax on farms; notes the petition by the Ulster Farmers’ Union on this topic with over 15,000 signatures; and further notes the disparity between the DEFRA and DAERA statistics on the number of Northern Ireland farms impacted by this change.

 This petition has been signed by the leadership of the UFU on behalf of the 15,000 signatories of their public petition.